apache/airflow/docs/stable-rest-api/migration.rst

 work.

 The stable API exposes many endpoints available through the webserver.
-Here are the differences between the two endpoints that will help you in migrating from the experimental REST API to the stable REST API.
+Here are the differences between the two endpoints that will help you migrate from the experimental REST API to the stable REST API.

 Base Endpoint